 However, it’s always important to keep watch on your body’s glucose levels, to ensure that it stays in the acceptable range after you’ve had a workout session that is longer in duration.

 Having a blood glucose meter on hand can do the trick.
-Check out OKRA’s starter kit which includes a Bluetooth version of the meter, along with lancets, test strips, and more.
+Check out OKRA’s OKRA Pro Starter Kit Bundle which includes a Bluetooth version of the meter, along with lancets, test strips, and more.

 With OKRA’s subscription service, you also don’t have to worry about running out of test strips again.
 You can also purchase the refill kits that will last you 1-2 months depending on your usage needs.